bagnasconicolo/usb2000-4000-python/README.md

 visualising spectra with Ocean Optics USB2000/USB4000 series spectrometers.
 All programs rely on the [`seabreeze`](https://github.com/ap--/python-seabreeze) package together with standard scientific Python libraries.
-The example programs now live in the `examples/` folder.
+The example programs are stored directly in the repository root.
 Example output folders generated by the live acquisition programs can be found in `examples/data/` and are not required for running the code.